Curricula

 Blended, hybrid British IB inclusive curriculum dynamics – outstanding results

-Deira International School defines itself as a British international school delivering an adapted English National Curriculum in combination with the International Baccalaureate Programme in Years 12 and 13.
+Deira International School defines itself as a British international school delivering an adapted English National Curriculum in combination with the International Baccalaureate programme in Years 12 and 13.
 Teaching staff are overwhelmingly drawn from the UK whilst students are drawn from across more than 80 countries.
-For parents looking for a first class British education but one in which the local and broader international context is both intrinsic to school life and represented in a strongly international student body, DIS delivers.
+For parents looking for a first class British education, but one in which the local and broader international context is both intrinsic to school life and represented in a strongly international student body, DIS delivers.

 The decision to adopt the International Baccalaureate at Post-16 has significant repercussions for the English National curriculum preceding phases to IGCSE.
 The IB is hugely academically demanding in the investigative critical and philosophical demands it makes on students.
 As a result, all teaching from FS level at DIS has to adopt a much more conceptual, multi-disciplinary approach to learning to ensure that children are ready for the IB.